top of page

 • Sonotronics | acoustic transmitters

+Founded in 1971, Sonotronics is THE Pioneer in Acoustic Telemetry for Animal tracking.
+Providing Ultrasonic Transmitters, Receivers and Hydrophones for Tracking Animals and Equipment underwater.
 Active Tracking Sonotronics, Inc is dedicated to providing state-of-the-art ultrasonic transmitters, receivers, and hydrophones for tracking animals and equipment underwater.
 Our products are designed to meet the highest standards of performance and reliability, ensuring accurate and efficient animal tracking.
-More Info Passive Tracking Explore some of our featured projects where our acoustic telemetry solutions have played a pivotal role in advancing research and conservation efforts.
+Passive Tracking Explore some of our featured projects where our acoustic telemetry solutions have played a pivotal role in advancing research and conservation efforts.
 From tracking marine mammals to monitoring underwater equipment, our technology has been instrumental in various scientific studies and environmental projects.
-More Info Equipment Tracking Acoustic equipment tracking is a crucial aspect of marine research and exploration.
+Equipment Tracking Acoustic equipment tracking is a crucial aspect of marine research and exploration.
 With our advanced technology and expertise, we provide reliable and accurate tracking solutions for your equipment.
-Trust us to help you achieve your underwater research goals.
-More Info *NEW* PT KIT ANNOUNCEMENTS What's New!
-MODULE ONLY GENERATORS (MO) Scholarship The Don L Brumbaugh Memorial Equipment Scholarship ABOUT SONOTRONICS, INC Founded in 1971, Sonotronics is THE Pioneer in Acoustic Telemetry for Animal tracking.
+Trust us to help you achieve your underwater research goals. *NEW* USR25 ANNOUNCEMENTS What's New! *NEW* DH-ROV Scholarship The Don L Brumbaugh Memorial Equipment Scholarship Join our mailing list Email* Subscribe I want to subscribe to your mailing list.
+ABOUT SONOTRONICS, INC Founded in 1971, Sonotronics is THE Pioneer in Acoustic Telemetry for Animal tracking.
 Providing Ultrasonic Transmitters, Receivers and Hydrophones for Tracking Animals and Equipment underwater.
 Sonotronics products are used around the world in every ocean, and in rivers, lakes, and reservoirs.
 Sonotronics is a lead manufacturer of acoustic transmitters and acoustic receivers.
 We strive to provide excellent service to our customers while working together to make a difference in the world we share.
 How Sonotronics and our Customers are Making a Difference in the World we Share…* Learn More

 • FAQ | Sonotronics